rishi-kulkarni/hierarch/README.md

-# Hierarch
+# hierarch

 ## A Hierarchical Resampling Package for Python

-Version 0.1
+Version 0.1.2

-Hierarch is a package for hierarchical resampling (bootstrapping, permutation, jackknifing) datasets in Python.
-Because for loops are ultimately intrinsinc to cluster-aware resampling, Hierarch uses Numba to accelerate many of its key functions.
+hierarch is a package for hierarchical resampling (bootstrapping, permutation, jackknifing) datasets in Python.
+Because for loops are ultimately intrinsinc to cluster-aware resampling, hierarch uses Numba to accelerate many of its key functions.

-Hierarch has several functions for performing resampling-based hypothesis tests on hierarchical data.
-Additionally, Hierarch can be used to construct power analyses for hierarchical experimental designs.
+hierarch has several functions for performing resampling-based hypothesis tests on hierarchical data.
+Additionally, hierarch can be used to construct power analyses for hierarchical experimental designs.

 ### Dependencies
 * numpy